hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 Functional way
 --------------
-The previous implementation is cool but we iterate over the stock and option price arrays and constantly modify their's content, let's try to come up with an immutable way.
+The previous implementation is cool but we iterate over the stock and option price arrays and constantly modify their content, let's try to come up with an immutable way.

 That can be surprisingly easy, let's define a function for single step backwards in the tree.
 This function would take a list of values, which are the values of the nodes in the current layer and produce another list which would contain the derivative prices in the next step.
 If we pass in a list with 4 items, we should get a list of 3 items, going down until we have only one item, which will be the derivative price.